jaredLunde/exploration/README.md

 File explorers in React tend to be both large, slow, and opinionated.
 They peter out at a hundred nodes and aren't suitable for building a complex file explorer in the browser.
-Other solutions like [Aspen](https://github.com/zikaari/aspen) aimed to solve this problem by using typed arrays (which AFAICT don't offer much benefit) and event-driven models.
-They did a pretty job, however, the documentation was sparse and the code was verbose as a result of a poorly-designed API.
-Additionally, I found the library to be quite buggy.
+Other solutions like [Aspen](https://github.com/zikaari/aspen) aimed to solve this problem by using typed arrays (which don't seem to offer much benefit in performance) and event-driven models.
+They did a pretty job, however, the documentation was sparse and the code was verbose.
 All that said, Aspen and Monaco's tree were huge inspirations.

 ## The solution